 The wild nature of the Lofoten Islands is just as beautiful in winter as the rest of the year, especially when the northern lights come out at night.
 Every outing in the region is framed by rugged mountain tops that rise straight from the sea.

-For a thousand years, fishermen have come to Lofoten from near and far to take part in the renowned cod winter fishing.
+For a thousand years, fishermen have come to Lofoten from near and far to take part in the renowned cod winter fishing in Northern Norway.
 It is a living history that is confirmed by the numerous typical fish drying racks in the villages.

 Lofoten is situated just beneath the auroral oval, a belt of light that encircles the geomagnetic poles and provides some of the best chances of seeing the northern lights.

 Get to know Lofoten’s colourful fishing villages with the characteristic “rorbuer” (fishermen’s cabins), local handicrafts, and rich history that dates back to the Vikings.
 It is easy to get to the Lofoten Islands.